pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-hatoeas-api-design.md

 ### The Application `protocol` Property

-_Figure 3_ shows a standard application that definestransactions over HTTP.
-JSAX-RS HATEOAS provides a protocol property that can be used to indicate that transactions are performed by using another kind of network protocol:
+_Figure 3_ shows a standard application that defines transactions over HTTP.
+JSAX-RS HATEOAS provides a protocol property which allows to indicates whether the app uses basic, or secured, transfer protocol.
+But, it also can be used to indicate that transactions are performed by using another kind of transfer protocol:

 _Figure 7: Dummy protocol sample_